Amin-MAG/My-Notes/English/Friends Series/Season-01.md

 - While you're on a roll
 - You look like, you slept with a hanger in your mouth.
 - We are looking for an answer more sophisticated.
-- You can not live off your parents your whole life.
+- You cannot live off your parents your whole life.

 ## Words